 Cash works better, but even that needs to be in a form that the recipient can understand.
 “A hundred dollar bill is the same size as a twenty is the same size as a ten,” she says.
 “Some kids get it.
 Most kids don’t.”
 Even those kids who do understand also know that they won't get to just hang onto a hundred dollar bill because it’s too much money to entrust to younger kids.

 If you want to give a gift of cash, break it down into pieces a child can easily transact with to help them learn to handle money.
-For young children, consider a roll of quarters, provided that they’re not so young that quarters present a choking hazard.
+For young children, consider a roll of quarters provided that they are not so young that quarters present a choking hazard.
 For pre-adolescents and teens, give bills with a letter that explains the gift.

 Set Gifting Expectations Carefully

-Experts recommend you be very clear and careful about your intentions when you begin a pattern of gifting, especially if you’re giving large sums to older or adult children.
+Experts recommend you be very clear and careful about your intentions when you begin a pattern of gifting, especially when giving large sums to older or adult children.